jecki/DHParser/README.md

 * Digital Humanities features, like support for XML-workflows

-* no mandatory dependencies other than the Python Standard Library
+* No dependencies except the Python Standard Library

 * Soon to come: Extensive documentation and documented examples